python/devguide/getting-started/setup-building.rst

 1. The Emscripten compiler
 2. Node.js

-To install the Emscripten compiler we recommend:
+The simplest way to install the Emscripten compiler is as follows:

 .. code-block:: sh